The Metals Company fully abandons plan for deep sea mining licence through International Seabed Authority

 How will TMC's decision affect Nauru and Tonga?

-Baron told investors in his closing remarks:
+However, Barron told investors in his closing remarks:

 They entered into agreements with us in 2011 in the case of Nauru and 2012 in the case of Tonga and of course they did so in good faith under the protection of UNCLOS.
 Unfortunately the commitments they depended upon have not been fulfilled and yet they remain tremendously supportive and we will ensure always that their best interests are protected as we move forward so I’d like to especially thank them for their never ending support.